 Combine garlic powder, salt, Cheyenne pepper(for heat), and chili powder for a nice spicy dry seasoning.
 If you want to add some sweetness to it, use brown sugar to balance the heat of the Cheyenne pepper.
 Put the spices in a large bowl and mix well.
 As you take the wings off the grill, place them directly into the large bowl and toss them to ensure they coat evenly.
 Serve them immediately.

 Another option is to use a pre-made spice blend, a favorite in our house is to use lemon black pepper seasoning.
+We use it in our Honey Lemon Pepper Wings.

 Easy Sauce for your Traeger Hot Wings